Canine Lyme Disease Diagnosis and Prevention: Veterinary Clinical Guidelines

 Principle and Advantages

-The Tashikin Canine Lyme Disease Test uses advanced immunochromatography technology to rapidly and accurately detect specific antibodies against the *Borrelia burgdorferi* C6 peptide in canine serum, plasma, or whole blood samples.
-C6 antibodies are key markers produced early after infection and help in early diagnosis.
-The test has the advantages of simple operation, no special equipment required, and results can be read within 10 minutes, making it especially suitable for rapid in-clinic screening.
+The Tashikin Lyme Disease Test uses advanced immunochromatography technology to quickly and accurately detect specific antibodies against *Borrelia burgdorferi* C6 peptide in canine serum, plasma, or whole blood samples.
+C6 antibodies are key markers produced early after infection and help with early diagnosis.
+The test has the advantages of simple operation, no special equipment required, and results can be read within 10 minutes, making it particularly suitable for rapid in-clinic screening.

 Technical Parameters